 Veganerie Concept is pleasantly located behind Benjasiri Park, which is next to Phrong Phomg BTS station.
 The interior is lovely, too.The walls are lined with little bottled plants.
 All in all, a wonderful restaurant with fantastic vegan food.
 This is my new favourite place.

-Broccoli Revolution is a relatively new vegeterian and vegan restaurant with a juice bar located in the swanky Thong Lor area.
+Broccoli Revolution is a vegeterian and vegan restaurant with a juice bar located in the swanky Thong Lor area.
 It’s a really great place for strictly clean eating and there’s even cold-pressed juices and vegan coffees including an almond latte.
 The most popular dish on their menu is the broccoli quinoa burger, which is served on a charcoal bun with mango salsa and root vegetable fries.
 Other main courses include a grilled vegetable sandwich with cashew cheese on wholewheat bread, mashed pumpkin burritos with guacamole, and quinoa maki rolls.
 For starters, there’s avocado bruschetta, a Mediterranean platter with pitta and various dips, and lots more.
 I’d recommend the Vietnamese spring rolls.
 Unfortunately, some of their dishes are rather bland, which lets down a visually impressive menu.
 I found that both the burger and the burritos sounded wonderful but the lack of seasoning meant they weren’t executed as well as they could have been.
 That’s my only gripe.
 Desserts are bought in from Veganerie, so you can’t go wrong there.
 Try the vegan cinnamon rolls, they’re delightful!

 The concept is a little different here and you order from the counter and pay first, then the food is brought to your table.
 The service is good and the staff are very friendly, which anyone who lives in Bangkok will know, is not an easy thing to come by.
 If you’re into super-healthy vegan food, you will like this place.